cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ### Text mode split installation

-The split installation is the base installation type for a large environment, which you’d use to manage more than 20,000 nodes.
-If you’re not managing this many nodes, we recommend the monolithic installation type.

-When you perform a split PE install in text-mode, you pass the installer and the pe.conf file to each machine on which your installing component.
+Compared to monolithic installation split installation type can manage large infrastucture that requires more than 20,000 nodes.
+In this type of installation different components of Puppet Enterprise ( master, PuppetDB and Console ) are installed on different nodes.
+This installation type is recommended for organizations with large infrastructure needs.

-We need to install componenets in order
+In this type of installation, e need to install componenets in specific order.
+First master then PuppetDB followed by Console.

 #### Install Puppet master